RithyHuot/JustDoIt/docs/README.md

 ### Phase 2: Group Model, API, and components (2 days)

 **Objective:** Users can join a group.
+User can view and create individual group.
 Group can be created, read, edited and destroyed through the API.

 ### Phase 3: Event Model, API, and components (2 days)

 **Objective:** Users can rsvp to an event.
+User can view and create individual event.
 Event belong to Groups that can be created, read, edited and destroyed through the API.

 ### Phase 4: Calendar (1 day)